sustainers/sustainers.github.io/schedule.md

 <p class="text-muted">25th of October, Pullman St. Pancras Hotel London.</p>

-<h2 id="draft-agenda" class="my-3">Draft Agenda</h2>

-The following is a preliminary schedule for the Sustain Summit 2018.
+The following is the schedule for the Sustain Summit 2018.

 The event will be structured as a day of collaborative working sessions, along with optional evening activities.
 Participants are encouraged to organize additional evening fun.